LHNCBC/lforms/form_definition.md

       content in the codingInstructions field.
 The default is false.
 If it is false, the **codingInstructionsFormat** field on item level is ignored, and no HTML formatted coding instructions will be displayed.
-    * useAnimation - a boolean that controls whether to use animation on the form.
-      The default is true.
     * <a name="defaultAnswer"></a>defaultAnswer - The default answer for a
       question.
 For an answer list, it can be an answer label, text, code or their combination, using the syntax such as:  {"code": "B12"}, {"label: "A"},